NREL/SOEP-QSS/README.md

 The QSS solver application can run both code-defined and FMU-based test cases.
 FMU for Model Exchange .fmu files can be run if properly adapted for QSS with respect to zero-crossing variables and dependencies.
 FMU-QSS .fmu files can also be run but they must have names of the form `<FMU=ME_name>_QSS.fmu` to be recognized as FMU-QSS FMUs.

 There are command line options to select the QSS method, set quantization tolerances, output and differentiation time steps, and output selection controls.
-* Relative tolerance is taken from the FMU if available by default but can be overridden with a command line option.
+* Relative tolerance is taken from the FMU if available by default but can be overridden with the `--rTol` command line option.
+* Absolute tolerances are computed by default from the FMU variable nominal values and the `--aFac` command line option but can be overridden with a constant value using the `--aTol` command line option.
 * QSS variable continuous and/or quantized trajectory values can be output at their requantization events.
 * QSS variable continuous and/or quantized trajectory output at a regular sampling time step interval can be enabled.
 * FMU outputs can be generated for FMU model runs.